Do You Need a License to Fly a Drone in 2026?

 • Property decisions

-👉 It is NOT recreational—and requires a license.
+👉 It is not recreational and requires a Part 107 license.